What is a Fusible Link?

 Since fusible links are classified as low voltage wiring, they should not be used in applications that exceed 50V.
 Allied Wire and Cable's fusible links have a maximum temperature of 150°C for continuous use.
 Our fusible likes also meet the SAE J-1128 Type HTS specification.

-Fusible links are suitable for use as an inline circuit fuse in a vehicle's wiring harness.
+Fusible link wires are suitable for use as an inline circuit fuse in a vehicle's wiring harness.
 They protect larger wires from voltage spikes by adding a new circuit breaker that bypasses a vehicle's fuse box.
 They also prevent fire in the case of extreme current overload.
-If this were to happen, the conductor in the link will melt and the insulation will contain any sparks or flame that may occur.
+If this were to happen, the conductor in the link would melt, and the insulation would contain any sparks or flame that may occur.
 However, a replacement fusible link will be needed after it has blown.

-Allied Wire and Cable offers 8 to 22 gauge fusible links as part of our extensive stock of automotive wire.
-Our stock includes brake cables, car speaker wire, trailer cable, battery cable, and primary wire.
+Allied Wire and Cable offer 8 to 22-gauge fusible links as part of our extensive stock of automotive wire.
+Our stock includes brake cables, car speaker wires, trailer cables, battery cables, and primary wires.
 Our Battery Cable options include SGT, SGX, and STX wire.
 We carry both PVC and cross-linked primary wires, including GPT and TXL Wire.
 Do you have more questions about Fusible Links?
 Read our Automotive Cable FAQs or contact us today!